 The application is assigned to an APA team leader who is responsible for the case.
 The APA team leader's first responsibility is to organize the APA team.
 This involves contacting the appropriate LMSB International Territory Manager to secure the assignment of an international examiner to the APA case and the LMSB Counsel's office to secure a field counsel lawyer.
 In a bilateral case, the U.S. Competent Authority will assign a U.S. Competent Authority analyst to the team.
 In a large APA case, the international examiner may invite his or her manager and other LMSB personnel familiar with the taxpayer to join the team.
 If the APA may affect taxable years in Appeals, the appropriate appellate conferee will be invited to join the team.
-In appropriate cases, the APA team leader contacts the Manager, LMSB International Technical Advisors, to determine whether to include a technical advisor on the team.
-The IRS APA team will generally include a technical advisor if the APA request concerns cost sharing, or a complex intangibles or services transaction.
-The APA team leader then distributes copies of the APA application to all team members and sets up an opening conference with the taxpayer.
-The APA office strives to hold this opening conference within 45 days of the assignment of the case to a team leader.
-At the opening conference, the APA team leader proposes a case plan designed, if feasible, to complete a unilateral APA or, in the case of a bilateral APA, the recommended U.S. negotiating position within 12 months from the date the full application is filed.
-The actual median and average times for completing unilateral APAs, recommended negotiating positions for bilateral APAs, and APAs for small business taxpayers are shown below in Tables 2, 5, and 10, respectively.
+In cases involving cost-sharing arrangements, other complex intangibles and services transactions, or novel issues, the APA team leader contacts the Manager, LMSB International Technical Advisors, to determine whether or not to include a technical advisor on the team.
+The multifunctional nature of APA teams combines the APA Program's transfer pricing expertise and APA experience with other elements of the IRS that possess complementary or supplementary knowledge about the taxpayer, the taxpayer's industry, related or ancillary tax issues, the foreign competent authority, and other relevant issues.
+By bringing all relevant parties to the table in a single proceeding, the APA process is able to resolve transfer pricing issues early on in a more principled, efficient, consistent, and comprehensive manner than the standard administrative process (i.e., audit, appeals, litigation).